Bayani (TV series): Main setting

-The first episode of the show had Noli and Aya hiding in a cave in the mountains while fleeing from a gang of bullies.
-In the cave, an elderly man (Rolando Tinio) meets them and presents himself as the guardian of the cave which holds the memories of Philippine history and the spirit of the country.
-He then reveals that Noli and Ana were destined to discover the mysterious cave and are chosen ones of pure heart to access a heavy book known as "Aklat ng Kasaysayan" (Book of History).
+The first episode of the show had Noli and his friend Aya, both fourth graders, hiding in a mountain cave while fleeing from a gang of bullies during their walk home from school.
+In the cave, a chains-bound elderly man (Rolando Tinio) meets them and presents himself as the hermit guardian of the cave which holds the memories of Philippine history and the spirit of the country.
+He then reveals that Noli and Ana were destined to discover the mysterious cave and are chosen ones of pure heart to access a heavy book known as "Aklat ng Kasaysayan at kabayanihan " (Book of History).
 The Guardian then sends them on a magical adventure through time to retrieve various lost and stolen historical items from different time periods.
-At the end of each travel, the two schoolchildren return with the artifacts and presents them to the guardian, who later becomes a grandfather figure to the children.
+At the end of each travel, the two schoolchildren return with the artifacts (in the case of the first episode, the first fan made by Andres Bonifacio) and presents them to the guardian, who later becomes a grandfather figure to the children.

 Throughout the series, the main setting for the beginning and ending of each episodes is a cave and elderly person is a male.
-An elderly woman appeared in the next few episodes and also becomes a grandmother figure to the children.
-After Tinio's death in 1997, the elderly woman becomes a mainstay guardian to the children who regularly visit the cave and also becomes the cave's secret holder, while retaining the Book of History.
+An elderly woman appeared in the next few episodes and also becomes a grandmother figure to the children who visited the cave.
+After Tinio's death in 1997, the elderly woman becomes a mainstay guardian and the cave's secret holder, while retaining the Book of History.

-In the later episodes, the cave setting has been changed to a different setting although the Book of History is still retained including several episodes filmed inside the Museo Pambata.
-The Rhona Mahilum episode is an example of this change; the show begins in a forest where Noli and Ana camp, while the adult guardian is an aunt of theirs and the ending is set in the hospital where the episode's title character is admitted.
+In the later episodes, the show departed from the cave setting to newer areas including various locations (e.g. Museo Pambata and National Library of the Philippines) and a new mainstay guardian in the form of the children's aunt is introduced. although the Book of History is still retained.
+An example of this change is reflected in the Rhona Mahilum episode; the show begins in a forest where Noli and Ana camp, and the ending is set in the hospital where the episode's title character is admitted.

+When the actors for Noli and Ana outgrew their roles, the next episodes introduced new child characters Manuel, Rolan, and Lisa, while the aunt guardian and Book of History are retained.
+This continued until the finale episode, "Beth Baybayan".